-7.4.
-Re-Admission of Former Students
+6.4.
+Re-Admission of Graduate Former Students

-Students who have missed more than two consecutive semesters of enrollment (excluding the summer semester) at the university may apply for re-admission by completing the re-enrollment form which is available at the Office of Admissions and Registration.
+Students who have missed more than two consecutive semesters of enrollment (excluding the summer semester) at the university may apply online for re-admission and a new university ID will be issued.